bflbarlow/mufascore.com/README.md

 This project was created to easily fit the need of scoring in MUFA games.

-With GitHub pages, his project is live at [maufascore.com](https://mufascore.com/).
+With GitHub pages, this project is live at [maufascore.com](https://mufascore.com/).

 ## Creator Benjamin Barlow